AashnaNarang/Elevator/README.txt

 4. General
 5. Existing projects into workplace
 6. Select the folder.
-7. Run the java application using GUI.java.
+7. Run the java application using ElevatorGUI.java.

 ## Instructions for running the file using git:
 1. Open the git project